CIA selects multiple cloud providers for C2E contract

 Going forward, the five companies will reportedly compete to fulfil specific task force orders.
 According to documents released by the agency last year, the combined value of the contracts could be in the realm of “tens of billions” of dollars over the next 15 years.
 The C2E program will see the participating companies bid against one another to provide “foundational cloud services”, including infrastructure, platform and software-as-a-service capabilities, as well as professional services.

 “We are excited to work with the multiple industry partners awarded the intelligence community Commercial Cloud Enterprise (C2E) Cloud Service Provider contract and look forward to utilising, alongside our intelligence colleagues, the expanded cloud capabilities resulting from this diversified partnership,” said CIA spokeswoman Nicole de Haay in an interview with Nextgov last week.

 In contrast, the CIA released its first draft solicitation for C2E applicants in February 2020, completing the awards process in under a year.
-Several industry experts, including the , have suggested the Pentagon simply abandon its JEDI program and adopt the CIA’s approach.
+Several industry experts, including the IT Acquisition Advisory Council, have suggested the Pentagon simply abandon its JEDI program and adopt the CIA’s approach.

 “The result will be a cloud computing framework that preserves competition for price, services, and features while ensuring the IC retains access to the most innovative technologies from multiple vendors.
 Mission owners will be free to choose the cloud architectures and solutions that best meet their requirements,” said the IT AAC in a statement.